Àngel Mañana

-Àngel Lluís Mañana Fernández (born 15 February 1985) is a Spanish-born Equatoguinean basketball player who plays as a shooting guard for Primera División de Baloncesto club CB Marcelina Benifaió and the Equatorial Guinea national team.
+Àngel Lluís Mañana Fernández (born 15 February 1985) is a basketball player who plays as a shooting guard for Primera División de Baloncesto club CB Marcelina Benifaió.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Mañana was born in Valencia to an Equatorial Guinean father and a Spanish mother.

 Club career

 Mañana is a Valencia Basket product, who later played in the United States, France, England and he has also been part of the Mongomo Basket squad in Equatorial Guinea.

 International career

 Mañana has joined the Equatorial Guinea national basketball team in March 2018.